Isamu Oguni President and CEO

 Development of general-purpose photoelectric sensors.
 A joint venture of SICK AG (Germany) and OPTEX FA CO., LTD.

 Development, manufacturing and sales of people counting systems, customer traffic counting/management systems

 Contracted development of IC and LSI for image processing, and design and sales of FA systems

-Management of membership sports clubs and environmental hands-on learning programs
+Management of outdoor activities and environmental hands-on learning programs

 FIBER SENSYS INC. (US)